slagathorr/sdsc20-bqtiler-demo/README.md

 You will need to create a BigQuery dataset and will also need to load a couple tables before beginning.

 ### Some Housekeeping
-- If this is your first time using Google Cloud, be sure to start your [free tial](https://cloud.google.com/free) and have your project created!
+- If this is your first time using Google Cloud, be sure to start your [free trial](https://cloud.google.com/free) and have your project created!
 - For tasks done in the command line, you can leverage the [Cloud Shell](https://cloud.google.com/shell) which has the command line tools pre-installed, or you can [install the Google Cloud SDK](https://cloud.google.com/sdk/docs/install) to your local machine.
 - In the command line, be sure to initialize things by running `gcloud auth login` to set your user, and `gcloud init` to set your default project.

 ### Create the BigQuery Dataset

 After initializing your project, go ahead and create your dataset.
 The tutorial queries assume that you have named it "geo."
-Create that by running the following with the command line tools: `bq --location=US mk --dataset --description "Geospatial data for the Carto BQ Tiler Tutorial" geo`
+Create that by running the following with the command line tool:
+`bq --location=US mk --dataset --description "Geospatial data for the Carto BQ Tiler Tutorial" geo`

 ### Create and load tables